icapps/tree-house/README.md

 ### getRateLimiter(options)

-Get a rate limiter instance prevent brute force attacks.
+Get a rate limiter instance to prevent brute force attacks.
 This can be used as a middleware in Express.
 At the moment there is support for a built in-memorystore or Redis.
 Both use the `express-brute` module.

 ```javascript